haleemur/dbt-modelling-test/README.md

 For each question, please write the dbt transformation in the folder dbt_project/models, and we can go through them in the interview.

-1. create a table called `monthly_top10_movies` that has the top 10 most popular movies by category for each month.
+1. create a table called `monthly_top10_movies` that has the top 10 most popular movies by category for each month. _Please judge the popularity of movies based on the number of times it has been rented._
-2. create a table called `monthly_store_value` that has the average customer value & total sales per store by month
+2. create a table called `monthly_store_value` that has the average customer value & total sales per store by month.
+You can define Avg.
+Customer Value as the total revenue divided by the number of unique customers.
 3. create a table called `top10_stores_2006` that has the top 10 stores stores ordered by total sales in where the rental date is in 2006.
-Please refer (`ref`) to the table `monthly_store_value` when defining `yearly_top10_stores`
+Please refer (`ref`) to the table `monthly_store_value` when defining `top10_stores_2006`
 4. create a table called `customer_lifecycle`, with a primary key of `customer_id` to provide a holistic view of the customers activitiy and should include:
-   - the revenue generated in teh first 30 days of the customer's lifecycle, with day 0 being their first rental date
+   - the revenue generated in the first 30 days of the customer's lifecycle, with day 0 being their first rental date
    - the name of the first film they rented
    - the name of the last film they rented
    - last rental date